Professor Lorimer Moseley

 Works - Monday, Thursday & Friday

-Lorimer finds the human to be very interesting and is chuffed that he is able to spend his working life trying to understand the human a bit better.
-His research group, situated at two sites - UniSA and Neuroscience Research Australia in Sydney, investigates the role of the brain and mind in chronic pain.
+Lorimer's research group investigates the role of the brain and mind in chronic pain.
 Pain is a huge problem - it affects 20% of the population and costs western societies about as much as diabetes and cancer combined.
 His research group does experiments in humans - both healthy volunteers and people in pain, and clinical intervention studies and clinical trials of treatments for defined chronic pain conditions.

 In 2007, Lorimer was judged by the International Association for the Study of Pain to be the outstanding mid-career clinical scientist working in a pain-related field (Ulf Lindblom Award).
 This is the most prestigious pain-related mid-career award.
-In 2012, he was shortlisted for the Science Minister's Prize for Life Sciences and won the NHMRC Warren & Marshall Award for the Best innovative and potentially transformative project, of 3800 proposals submitted.
+In 2012, he was shortlisted for the Science Minister's Prize for Life Sciences and won the NHMRC Warren & Marshall Award for the Best innovative and potentially transformative project, of 3800 proposals submitted and was appointed NHMRC SRF A in 2009, and PRF in 2014.
 He has given over 50 keynote talks at major international meetings including the World Congress of Physical Therapy, the European and American Pain Meetings, and at national meetings in 26 countries.
-He has written 3 books including Explain Pain (coauthored with David Butler), which has been translated into 4 languages, and he has authored 120 scholarly works.
-His H-index is 29.
-He has gained over AU$6.5 million in Category 1 funding.
+He has written 3 books including Explain Pain (coauthored with David Butler), which has been translated into 4 languages, and he has authored 140 scholarly works.
+His H-index is 40.
+He has gained over AU$11 million in research funding.

 His work has been discussed in popular media in Europe, Nth America & Australia, including appearances on ABC, BBC, CBC (Canada), NBC (USA), Dutch, Irish, Italian and German radio and over 100 interviews with general science or lay press in 14 countries (eg Science, Scientific American, New Scientist).
 He has reviewed 150 manuscripts (mean ISI IF= 5.5), and reviews project grants for Australian, British, Spanish, German, Dutch & Italian national research councils.
 He is Associate Editor for Pain (ISI IF=5.4), European Journal of Pain (IF=3.6) & British Journal of Sports Medicine (IF=2.5).
 He is International advisor for Manual Therapy (IF=2).
 He has productive collaborations with researchers in Italy, the Netherlands, Germany & the UK.

 Lorimer's research group runs a blog called BodyinMind.org.
-BiM pushes cutting edge clinical pain science research to over 3500 Facebook followers twice a week, and receives 15000 unique visitors from over 100 countries every month.
+BiM pushes cutting edge clinical pain science research to over 5000 Facebook followers twice a week, and receives over 20,000 unique visitors from over 100 countries every month.
 According to the KLOUT score, BiM is the most influential blog/social media presence in the clinical pain sciences.

 Lorimer supervises PhD students at UniSA and his group regularly hosts post-doctoral fellows for 1 - 3 years.
 Interested scholars and fellows should contact Tracy Jones (email@example.com) two years ahead of time.